NerxhanMusliu/api-user-management/README.md

 $ npm install
 ```

-### Before running the app, run this docker command
+### Before running the app, run this docker command (Make sure that docker is running on your computer)

 ```bash
 docker-compose up